immobiliare/RealFlags/README.md

 ## Requirements

+IndomioFlags can be installed in any platform which supports Swift 5.5+ including Windows and Linux.
+On Apple platform the following configuration is required:

+- iOS 12+, macOS 11.4+, watchOS 7+, tvOS 9+
+- Xcode 12.5+
+- Swift 5.5

 <a name="#installation"/>

 ## Installation

+To use IndomioFlags in your project you can use Swift Package Manager (our primary choice) or CocoaPods.

+### Swift Package Manager

-To use IndomioFlags in your project add it as a dependency in a Swift Package, add it to your Package.swift:
+Aadd it as a dependency in a Swift Package, add it to your Package.swift:

 ```swift
 dependencies: [